 Phelps, who is now president and CEO of BHS, also received an honorary citation from state.
 Sen. Benjamin B. Downing, D-Pittsfield, who described him as a "great sounding board" on health policy matters who "always has the best interest of the community and improving the quality of life."

-Phelps also received a plaque for his service
+Phelps also received a plaque for his service from the board of trustees.

 "It's a remarkably well-organized conspiracy," Phelps said about the unexpected ceremony honoring his service.
 He added, "I am proud to hear these kind words, but I am more proud of this," pointing to the HealthGrades Award.